ahmad-PH/ahmadph-personal-website/content/home/experience.md

   date_start = "2023-03-27"
   date_end = ""
   description = """
-  Implementing new features and fixing reported bugs in the core software product.
-Pitched the idea for, planned, and implemented a tool to boost developer productivity by improving a commonly used workflow, earning positive feedback from various levels of the organization.
+  Implementing new features and improving the core software product.
+After noticing an opportunity to enhance a workflow used by all developers, I took the initiative to pitch my solution to management, then plan and implement it in just three weeks.
+The solution, which required learning a new programming language and a new build system, has earned positive feedback from various levels of the organization.
   """

 [[experience]]